 The greater the risk they face in the business, the greater the risk of paying expensive premiums.
 One could cite choosing between machinery and manpower when operating.
-Business owners may also invest in training their employees in the handling of machinery and hazardous materials.
+Business owners may also invest in training their employees to handle machinery and hazardous materials.

 Implementing a security management system

-By conducting regular equipment inspections, and improving security measures.
-In this way, the equipment and workers are less likely to have errors on the production because the operations are secured to have top-quality service or product which will help owners to reduce claims and premiums.
-This just shows how essential it is to manage business risks through regular training and plans.
+By conducting regular equipment inspections and improving security measures.
+In this way, the equipment and workers are less likely to have errors in production because the operations are secured to have top-quality service or product, which will help owners to reduce claims and premiums.
+This shows how essential it is to manage business risks through regular training and plans.

 Categorizing employees properly

 In many industries, the incidence of work-related accidents is high.
-If their employees are accidentally classified into these categories, they may find themselves paying unnecessarily high premiums.
+If their employees are accidentally classified into these categories, they may pay unnecessarily high premiums.
 A company must resist the temptation to underestimate the potential harm.

 Enforcing workplace safety

-This is considered to be one of the most effective ways to lower down business insurance costs and premiums.
-Companies must create a strategic safety plan and make sure they stick to it.
-After making the plan, they need to provide a copy to each employee.
+This is considered one of the most effective ways to lower business insurance costs and premiums.
+Companies must create a strategic safety plan and stick to it.
+After making the plan, they must provide each employee with a copy.
 In this way, they can put it into practice to the best of their ability.
 With proper preparation, a strong workplace safety plan will minimize accidents, reduce injuries, and improve inner peace.
 Of course, this will help companies avoid losses related to workers’ compensation claims and general liability insurance premiums.

-Always keep in mind that without adequate insurance coverage, the risk of facing hefty government fines and costly lawsuits is high.
-The set of policies a business usually needs is general liability insurance, professional liability insurance, property insurance, and workers compensation.
+Always remember that the risk of facing hefty government fines and costly lawsuits is high without adequate insurance coverage.
+The set of policies a business usually needs is general liability insurance, professional liability insurance, property insurance, and workers’ compensation.
 If the business is included in the high-risk sector, this can make insurance costs even higher.
-If a business is a one-person show, then the liability and property insurance will do.
-However, businesses with employees are legally required to have Workers Compensation, Unemployment insurance, and Disability insurance.
+Liability and property insurance will do if a business is a one-person show.
+However, businesses with employees are legally required to have Workers’ Compensation, Unemployment insurance, and Disability insurance.

-Selecting the right business insurance provider that can offer you the best deal is the most crucial part.
+The most crucial part is selecting the right business insurance provider to offer you the best deal.
 Remember, paying a higher deductible can make business insurance premiums affordable.
-However, if you know how to look and what to look for, you will continue to find affordable plans without having to pay high deductibles.
+However, if you know how and what to look for, you will continue to find affordable plans without paying high deductibles.